kai618/Fire-Gas-Alarm/README.md

 - Connects to an access point via SSID.
 - Plays a role as a web server to respond resquests from wifi clients.

-In the video, I use AsyncTask for my android app.
+In the video, I used AsyncTask for my android app.